c-marsh/MP3/README.md

 </details>

 ### Future Development
 The website also uses partial templates for the recipe cards, nav bars and footers to make the website easy to modify as it scales in size.
-The use of templates for recipes means that the number of entries can be unlimited, and while currently there is no user registration, this could be implemented in the next sprint.
+The use of templates for recipes means that the number of entries can be unlimited.

+#### Further Features to implementation
+- User Registration
+- User account administration (delete profile/change email/password etc)
+- Restrict editing/deleting recipes to the user who added them
+- Page to view self submitted recipes
+- Ability to bookmark and for a user to review and manage their bookmarked recipes
+- Improved search/filtering to filter out allergens

 # Testing
 ## Validation and Compliance